google/knative-gcp/test/e2e/README.md

    (Note this is just a workaround because of [kubernetes issue](https://github.com/kubernetes/test-infra/issues/15700)

-1. Set the projcet you want to run E2E tests to be the default one with:
+1. Set the project you want to run E2E tests to be the default one with:

 ```shell
 export PROJECT=<REPLACE_ME>